UBB-bibliometrics/search-strategies/norway_arctic_and_north.md

 # Northern Norway and Arctic Norway research search string

-Authors: Caroline S. Armitage, University of Bergen
+Authors: Caroline S. Armitage, University of Bergen Library

 Two search strings: One for Tableau, one for Web of Science.